1. What was seen? [species or habitat]

 The full date should be recorded if possible.

 Ensure that the dates are clear, take care with spreadsheet formatting of dates.
 We can add species records made in the past as long as they have all the required information, we even have some records in the database that were recorded by Darwin in the 1800s!

 Where was it?

 Other location details can also be accepted, e.g. post code, 1Km grid square, address, site name.
-When mapped, these provide less accurate information about where your sighting was, but may be appropriate, or best available, information in some cases.
+When mapped these provide less accurate information about where your sighting was, but may be the most appropriate or best available information in some cases.

 The above information provides a good basic record.
-A variety of additional information can also be provided to support the basic information.
+A variety of additional information can also be provided.
 For habitat data this will follow the survey method and mapping.
-For species data this may include a measure of abundance, the location name (useful to confirm the grid reference), sex, life stage, method used to survey etc.
+For species data this may include a measure of abundance, the location name (useful to confirm the grid reference), sex, life stage, survey method etc.